 Trad means placing your own protection which often means following cracks.
 Cracks mean jamming.
 Jamming means your downturned sport or bouldering shoes will get trashed along with your feet.
 While there are a few downturned options that happen to also be pretty good crack climbing, generally a flat stiff shoe is easier on your feet.
 Due to the stiffer nature and flat profile, they also excel on edges and slab climbing.
 Trad shoes also come in hightop which can save your ankles when you are sticking your whole foot in fist cracks or scraping your whole body up an offwidth.

 If the trad routes you are doing are multi-pitch, then the comfort that will come from wearing a trad-specific shoe will be appreciated later in the day.
 I recently took my Scarpa Vapor V on an 8 pitch adventure, and halfway through the day, my toes wear killing me.
 I will be getting a specific pair of shoes just for long trad routes for this season.

 La Sportiva TC Pro'

 Go to any climbing gym and you will see more kids than at Chuck E. Cheese.
 Since the climbing legends of today almost all started as little kids in the gym, we have a need for good but affordable shoes for kids.
-Since they grow so quick expect to be getting a new pair at least every year.
+Since they grow so quickly expect to be getting a new pair at least every year.
 Don't try to get them into a bigger shoe so it will last longer as it will make it really hard for them to climb well in a floppy shoe.
-There are a few kids shoes that are adjustable so you can get a bit of extra time out of them.
+There are a few kid's shoes that are adjustable so you can get a bit of extra time out of them.